jgrss/cultionet/README.md

   * The start and end range of the training regions to use in the dataset.
 * years
   * A list of years to use in the training dataset.
 Image years correspond to the _end_ period of the time series.
 Thus, 2021 would align with a time 2020-2021 series.
-* lc_path
-  * The path to a land cover dataset. (only needed with polyline training)

 **Training data requirements**
 > The polygon vector file should have a field named 'class', with values for crop fields set equal to 1.
-For grids with all null
+For grids with
-> data (i.e., non-crop), simply create an empty polygon or a polygon matching the grid extent with 'class' value equal to 0.
+> all null data (i.e., non-crop), simply create an empty polygon or a polygon matching the grid extent with 'class'
+> value equal to 0.

 **Training name requirements**
-> The polygon/grid pairs should be named {region}_{edge|poly}_{year}.gpkg.
-The region name should be an integer.
+> The polygon/grid pairs should be named **{region}_{poly}_{year}.gpkg**.
+The region name should be an integer of
+> six character length (e.g., the region might correspond to grid 1 and be named '000001_poly_2020.gpkg'.

 Example directory structure for training data.